-But on the other hand, computers have reduced the creativity of students because students have become over dependent on them, a simple mathematics equation can not be solved without the aid of a calculator, also some students who come with computers in class tend to misuse them by using them for non academic purposes during class hours.
-Most of them spend most of their time watching funny videos on internet, chatting with friends on social networks, play non educational games during class time.
-This has resulted into poor performance in the class and failure of final year exams.
+But on the other hand, computers have reduced the creativity of students because students have become over dependent on them.
+For example, a simple mathematics equation cannot be solved without the aid of a calculator, also some students who bring their computers to class, tend to misuse them, by using them for non-academic purposes during class hours.
+Most of them spend most of their time watching funny videos on the internet, chatting with friends on social networks and play non-educational games during class time.
+This has resulted in poor performance in the class and failure of final year exams.

 PROS OF USING COMPUTERS IN CLASSROOMS